 After the free trial, CustomerHub costs just $79 per month, which includes unlimited products, users, videos, PDFs, and other multimedia.
 You’ll never have to worry about storage limits or hitting caps as your course grows.

-CustomerHub works with tools like Zapier, which allows you to automate repetitive tasks.
+CustomerHub works with digital tools like Zapier, which allows you to automate repetitive tasks.
 You can set up automation to send certificates to students who finish the course or email reminders to students who haven’t logged in for a while.

 Sign up for your 14-day free trial today and see how easy it is to bring your course to life!